-2a.
-Use your trigonometric Fourier Series program from the homework to determine the trigonometric Fourier series representation for a square wave of period 10 $\mu$ s and peak-to-peak amplitude 0.2 V. The waveform we want to use is displayed below
+1. Use your complex Fourier Series program from the homework to determine the Fourier series representation for a square wave of period 10 $\mu$ s and peak-to-peak amplitude 0.2 V. The waveform we want to use is displayed below